-Established by William II in 1092, the castle served to keep back Scots raiders.
-The Norman keep was altered in Tudor times to accommodate cannon to replace archers.
-The shell of the medieval hall now houses the King's Own Royal Border Regiment Museum.
-All that remains of the tower where Mary Queen of Scots was held is the staircase.
-A feature of the outer ward is the half-moon battery built in the 1540s for the deployment of cannon.
+Built by William II in 1092, the castle served to prevent Scots raiders getting through.
+The Norman keep was altered in Tudor times to accommodate cannons to replace archers.
+The visit also takes in the Warden's quarters, where Richard III stayed, the prison, with its walls covered in astonishing graffiti (15C) and the new Cumbria's Military Museum.
+A feature of the outer ward is the half-moon battery, which was built c 1540 to facilitate the deployment of cannons.

 end Mar-end Sep: 10am-5pm; Oct: weekends 10am-4pm (museum daily 10am-5pm); Nov-Mar: weekends 10am-4pm (museum daily except Fri 10am-5pm); last admission 30min before closing